snisarg/snisarg.github.io/_posts/2019-09-02-stay-put-v-jump-ship.markdown

 1. Did you talk to your boss about it?
 Maybe you haven't clearly communicated what you would and would not like to do?

     If you really want to work on another project, or want a raise, asking should be light-weight.
 I've heard a lot of instances where the manager was completely unaware and could have made accomodations.

-1. Do you want to consider other opportunities within the company?
+1. Do you want to consider other opportunities within your company?

     Hiring good talent hard, time consuming, risky and expensive.
 Most company should be happy to let you transfer to a new team or department instead of seeing you go.

   1. You are not falling for "grass is greener on the other side"?

-      It's easy to hear good things about other organizations, but what if the problem you're considering leaving also exists in a lot of places you may consider to interview at?
+      It's easy to hear good things about other work places, but what if the problems you're considering leaving for also exists at companies you may consider to interview for?
 Talking to others will help.

 1. Have you weighted your pros and cons?